These are some of the best places to cruise to across the globe. All you have to do is choose your itinerary—and start counting down the days.

 Fish hook-shaped Bermuda is an enchanting slice of Britain in the cobalt Sargasso Sea, fringed by teeming reefs and guarded by imposing forts.
 On this characterful island, the policemen wear shorts, villages are named after rural English parishes, and the sand is pink.

-You’ll discover the island’s history at the Royal Naval Dockyard in Hamilton, the swish little capital, and see first-hand the solid defenses at Fort St. Catherine, Fort Scaur, and Alexandra Battery.
-Some of the most unique things to do in Bermuda include exploring the underwater world with mask and snorkel and joining a sunset cruise over a 19th-century wreck by glass-bottomed boat—which is a chance to sample a Dark ‘n’ Stormy, a fearsome concoction of rum and ginger ale.
+Explore the underwater world with a mask and snorkel, or stay dry and join a sunset cruise over a 19th-century wreck by glass-bottomed boat—which is a chance to sample a Dark ‘n’ Stormy, a fearsome concoction of rum and ginger ale.

 Admire the verdant countryside on a hike along the historic Railway Trail, or stroll the pathways of Cooper’s Island Nature Reserve, looking out for the turquoise flash of a diving kingfisher.
 Or simply relax, basking on the half-moon sweep of Horseshoe Bay Beach, running your fingers through that famous pink sand.